-There’s a reason they call convention cotton the world’s dirtiest crop.
+There’s a reason they call conventional cotton the world’s dirtiest crop.
 The things they spray it with are just gross, including toxic heavy metals, chlorine bleach, and Monsanto’s Roundup herbicide.
 Its active ingredient, Glyphosate, has been classified by the World Health Organization as “probably carcinogenic to humans.”
 No, thank you.
 Per Global Organic Textile Standards (GOTS), organic cotton is never exposed any of the carcinogenic compounds that conventional cotton is treated with.

 - We know that organic cotton is better for kids with sensitive skin.

 It’s not uncommon for non-organic clothing to be completely saturated in formaldehyde.
 Yep, the same chemical used to preserve dead bodies.
 It’s no wonder that skin contact with chemicals such as this can cause skin rashes and allergic skin reactions.
 Organic cotton is a much safer option—especially for kids who have sensitive skin, eczema, and other skin issues.

 - We want only the softest material on our babies’ perfect skin.

 Not all cotton is created equal.
 When it comes down to it, conventional cotton can simply come across as scratchy and inexpensive.
 Who wants to dress their babies in that?
 Definitely not me.
 Pact uses long-staple organic cotton that’s combed for extra softness.
 The longer the cotton fiber, or staple, the less imperfections, which results in a softer, more luxurious feel.

 - We know that fabrics touch our bodies all day, every day.